Intriguing properties of synthetic images: from generative adversarial networks to diffusion models: Conclusions

 This investigation provides some interesting results.
 On one hand, even the most sophisticated architectures keep generating artifacts that can be exploited for detection.
 These may be more visible in the spatial or in the spectral domain and both should be always explored.
 In addition, generators do not seem able to mimic the spectral distribution of real images at the mid-high frequencies and radial and angular spectra may help expose such discrepancies.
 Finally, we noted that a strongly biased training set may teach the model to transfer the very same biases in the generated images, a possible problem for both generators and detectors.
 In future work we will pursue the design of forensic detectors based also on these traces.

 \paragraph{Acknowledgment.} We gratefully acknowledge the support of this research by the Defense Advanced Research Projects Agency (DARPA) under agreement number FA8750-20-2-1004.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of DARPA or the U.S. Government.
 This work has also received funding by the European Union under the Horizon Europe vera.ai project, Grant Agreement number 101070093, and is supported by a TUM-IAS Hans Fischer Senior Fellowship and by the PREMIER project funded by the Italian Ministry of Education, University, and Research within the PRIN 2017 program.
+Finally, we thank Tero Karras, Yogesh Balaji, and Ming-Yu Liu for sharing data for StyleGAN-T and Ediffi-I experiments.

 { }